cyclosm/cyclosm-cartocss-style/docs/DOCKER.md

-# Running OpenStreetMap Carto with Docker
+# Running CyclOSM with Docker

 [Docker](https://docker.com) is a virtualized environment running a [_Docker demon_](https://docs.docker.com/engine/docker-overview), in which you can run software without altering your host system permanently.
 The software components run in _containers_ that are easy to setup and tear down individually.
 The Docker demon can use operating-system-level virtualization (Linux, Windows) or a virtual machine (macOS, Windows).

-This allows to set up a development environment for OpenStreetMap Carto easily.
+This allows to set up a development environment for CyclOSM easily.
 Specifically, this environment consists of a PostgreSQL database to store the OpenStreetMap data and [Kosmtik](https://github.com/kosmtik/kosmtik) for previewing the style.

 ## Prerequisites